tryton/tryton-client/doc/usage.rst

 Menu
 ++++
 The *menu* does not contain fixed menu items.
-All of them are dynamically provided by the actual set of the installed :term:`modules` depending on the access rules of the current user.
+All of them are dynamically provided by the actual set of the activated :term:`modules` depending on the access rules of the current user.
 If a menu item is clicked, the appropriate action will open in a new tab.